-In fact, after 3 months of being on the road, we are back home in Colorado for several weeks and eager to do some major switches on what we brought and what we should have brought!
+In fact, after only 3 months of being on the road full-time, we did some major switches on what we brought!

 1. You don’t need as many RV supplies and tools as you think!

 Avoid bringing the items you could easily just buy while on the road if you absolutely needed them, especially if your space is limited.
 It’s easy to go overboard buying all sorts of accessories for the RV.
 We recommend getting the bare minimum and then you can always purchase more as you, if there are items you wish you had.
 It’s much easier to do this then deal with the frustration of having too much crammed in!

 2. Consider where you plan to stay/park most of the time.